SpektraSystems/MCW-IoT-and-the-Smart-City/Hands-on lab/Before the HOL.md

 1. From your LABVM, download the starter project by downloading a .zip copy of the IoT for Business GitHub repo.

-2. In a web browser, navigate to the [IoT and the Smart City MCW repo](https://github.com/Microsoft/MCW-IoT-And-The-Smart-City). **This link will change once the IoT And The Smart City repository is released.**
+2. In a web browser, navigate to the [IoT and the Smart City MCW repo](https://github.com/Microsoft/MCW-IoT-And-The-Smart-City).

 3. On the repo page, select **Clone or download**, then select **Download ZIP**.